steelsojka/pdiffy/README.md

 pdiffy uses [node-webshot](https://github.com/brenden/node-webshot)
 to take screen shots.
 These options are just passed through to node-webshot.

+These also can contain an object containing plugins.

+`Object` option.plugins - keys are plugin names and values are a hash of parameters.
+                          Refer to the documentation in the plugins folder.

 #### captures
 An array of captures.
 These contain the following parameters:
 - `Object` options: Overrides the global webshot options